elisim/elisim/README.md

 Hi!
-My name is Eli Simhayev and I’m a Machine Learning Engineer at [BeyondMinds](https://beyondminds.ai/).
+My name is Eli Simhayev and I’m a Research Engineer at [BeyondMinds](https://beyondminds.ai/).
 I'm passionate about applied research and ML systems in large-scale.
 Programming & Machine Learning are important aspects of my personal life, as well as professional.
 They are what I love doing, creating, and learning about.

 You can contact me at elisimhayev@gmail.com.